EDUCATION EXPERT BLOG: EDUCATION LAW AND SCHOOL LIABILITY ISSUES

 Unquestionably, schools have a responsibility to protect children from harm.
 The same goes for agencies such as day care centers, summer camps, and after-school programs.
 Schools and agencies, however, are not the ultimate protectors; that role falls to employees, who must act on behalf of the school in a way...

-Negligence of teachers, coaches, camp counselors, bus drivers and others resulting in injury to a child is ever present the news.
-Negligence that results in sexual abuse, death, injury from faulty equipment, and sports accidents all present opportunities for large settlements or jury verdicts.
-Plaintiff and defendant attorneys can follow a...
+School negligence cases involving teachers, coaches, camp counselors, bus drivers, and other personnel resulting in injury to a child are ever-present in the news.
+Negligence that results in sexual abuse, death, injury, and sports accidents all present opportunities for costly negligence claims that may entail large settlements or grave jury...